Are there rules governing company directors' actions?

 You're still responsible, I'm afraid.
 And it leads to an automatic civil penalty of between £150 and £1,500 for a private company – more for a public company [£750 to £7,500].

-Failing to file accounts or the annual return by the deadline or at all is a criminal offence.
+Failing to file accounts or the confirmation statement (previously known as the annual return) by the deadline or at all is a criminal offence.
 If it goes to court and you lose you could end up with a criminal record and the company can be struck off the public record.
 You could also be disqualified from acting as a company director.

 What documents must my company submit to Companies House?

-Post registration, crucially, your annual return, which confirms or updates the information Companies House has about your directors, shareholders, etc. Obviously, your company must also file an annual report and accounts.
+Post registration, crucially, your confirmation statement, which confirms or updates the information Companies House has about your directors, shareholders, etc. Obviously, your company must also file an annual report and accounts.

 What other requirements must I comply with?